How can I get an IUD?

 Where do I go to get an IUD?

-An IUD has to be inserted by a doctor, nurse, or other health care provider.
+An IUD has to be put in by a doctor, nurse, or other health care provider.
 You can contact your gynecologist, family planning clinics, or a local Planned Parenthood health center to find out more about getting an IUD.